 This is a family recipe I grew up with.
 One of those special breakfasts that we had for birthday’s, when guests came, mothers day, etc… Thankfully my kids like it as much as I do.
 The updated video was taken when my 12yo requested to make them with me for his birthday breakfast this year!

 I like to serve corn fritters with butter, homemade maple syrup and sausage or bacon!
-SOME people have mentioned they think I’m crazy that I add extra butter after it’s been fried, but you can NEVER have enough butter, right?
-It’s a bit of work so I make it for Sunday brunch or even Friday nights for Breakfast for dinner.
+SOME people have mentioned they think I’m crazy to add extra butter after it’s been fried, but you can NEVER have enough butter.
+Am I right?

-The real trick comes in the frying.
 The right temperature is key for the perfect golden color, also having your oil deep enough so you don’t get flat fritters (but not so full that it over flows when you add all the batter).
 Next the cooking time, you don’t want a raw center, but you also don’t want to burn/over cook.
 It takes practice.
 Don’t be afraid to pull some out and cut them open to see how it’s going!

 Finally drain them so they aren’t super oily!
 I put newspaper and paper towels in a jelly roll pan with a cooling rack on top.

 - 1 C sifted flour

 - 1/4 C corn juice saved when you drain the corn

 - oil for frying

 Heat oil in a skillet to pancake temperature (325 F)